Breast enlargement in males

-Gynecomastia is the growth of abnormally large breasts in males.
+When abnormally large breasts develop in males, it is called gynecomastia.
 It is due to the excess growth of breast tissue, not excess fat tissue.

-Breast development in a male
+Gynecomastia; Breast enlargement in a male

-The condition may occur in one or both breasts and begins as a small lump beneath the nipple, which may be tender.
-The breasts often enlarge unevenly.
-Gynecomastia during puberty is not uncommon and usually goes away over a period of months.
+The condition may occur in one or both breasts.
+It begins as a small lump beneath the nipple, which may be tender.
+One breast may be larger than the other.

-In newborns, breast development may be associated with milk flow (galactorrhea).
-This condition usually lasts for a couple of weeks, but in rare cases may last until the child is 2 years old.
+Some newborns may have breast development along with a milky discharge (galactorrhea).
+This condition usually lasts for a couple of weeks.
+In rare cases, it may last until the child is 2 years old.

-Changes in the levels of these hormones, or in how the body uses or responds to these hormones can cause enlarged breasts in men.
+Breast enlargement is usually caused by an imbalance of estrogen (female hormone) and testosterone (male hormone).
+Males have both types of hormones in their body.
+Changes in the levels of these hormones, or in how the body uses or responds to these hormones, can cause enlarged breasts in males.

 Rare causes include:

+Men who have enlarged breasts may have an increased risk for breast cancer.
 Breast cancer in men is rare.
 Signs that may suggest breast cancer include:

 Other tips include: